Ausiarm/T3A1/README.md

 // 'Drum and Bass'
 ```
   * Functions
     * A continuation of the discussion above about loops and conditionals, functions allow for the storage of other actions and or logic processes that can be activated by calling the function later on in the code.
 In order to create a function, one invokes the function keyword followed by the name the user wants to assign the function in camel case.
 In the example below this is "printGenre" and "printFoods".
 Note that camel case is a form of typing in which a word has spaces omitted and each new word begins with a capital letter.
 After creating and naming the function the user decides if the function will take any input parameters.
 In our example it does, the word arr which is meant to represent an array that will be fed in when the function is called later on.
-Inside the function one may incorporate any action they wish and in this case we see two for loops have been invovled.
+Inside the function one may incorporate any action they wish and in this case we see two for loops have been involved.
 Both of these for loops are doing the same thing as our example above so I won't explain that portion again.
 In addition to creating the function itself, we can also see two constants have been created.
 Both of them are arrays populated with three string entities respectively.
 With the set up done, in order to use the function to run the for-loops over the array constants that have been created we simply have to call or type their names and include the parameter that we want to feed into them in their parenthesis.
-In this case, the two constants that we have created are what we will feed into the functions and as a result of the for-loop fucntionality each of the strings in the array's are printed off by the console.log statements within the functions.
+In this case, the two constants that we have created are what we will feed into the functions and as a result of the for-loop functionality each of the strings in the array's are printed off by the console.log statements within the functions.
     * Example:
 ```javascript
 const edm = ['House', 'Dubstep', 'Drum and Bass']